 Question: "Why is premarital counseling important?"

-Answer: Premarital counseling usually falls under the office of the pastor or leader of a local congregation.
-In some congregations, the pastor will not undertake to perform a marriage ceremony unless the engaged couple submits to a series of counseling sessions.
-Pastors are aware of the divorce rate, even in "Christian" marriages, and they are concerned that those they join in marriage have the best chance of remaining "married."
+Answer: Premarital counseling usually falls under the responsibilities of the pastor or leader of a local congregation.
+Some pastors will not undertake to perform a marriage ceremony unless the engaged couple submits to a series of counseling sessions.
+Pastors are aware of the divorce rate, even in ďChristianĒ marriages, and they are concerned that those they join in marriage have the best chance of remaining married.
 They see premarital counseling as an important part of getting a young couple off on the right foot.

-The Apostle Paul in his pastoral instructions to Titus tells him to equip others to teach the younger generation (Titus 2:1-6).
-This is counseling which has at its core the idea of teaching biblical truth, standards or absolutes in oneís relationship to others.
-This is especially important in a premarital situation because we cannot use what we do not know, and adulthood is not a guarantee of maturity.
-It is therefore important that the couple who intend to form a union making them one in Godís eyes (Genesis 2:23-24; Mark 10:6-8) be instructed in Godís viewpoint concerning marriage.
+The apostle Paul in his pastoral instructions to Titus tells him to equip others who will in turn teach the younger generation (Titus 2:1–6).
+This is counseling that has at its core the teaching of biblical truth, standards, or absolutes in oneís relationship to others.
+This is especially important in a premarital situation.
+We cannot use what we do not know, and adulthood is no guarantee of maturity.
+The couple who intend to form a union must be instructed in Godís viewpoint concerning marriage.

-Premarital counseling based upon sound biblical principles outlines the roles of the husband and wife as they relate to each other and to their prospective children (Ephesians 5:22Ė6:4; Colossians 3:18-21).
-Pastoral counseling should be in addition to the nurturing and godly wisdom the couple has (hopefully) received from their own parents.
-Parents are responsible before God to prepare children for adulthood, and that includes marriage.
-Premarital counseling is an excellent way to clear the misconceptions about the roles we are to play in marriage and distinguish between Godís standards and those of the world.
-Therefore, it is crucial that the pastor or elder doing the premarital counseling be doctrinally solid, secure in his own marriage and family relationships (1 Timothy 3:4-5; Titus 1:7), and in obedience to Godís Word so that he is equipped to impart Godís viewpoint clearly and without equivocation.
+Premarital counseling based on biblical principles outlines the roles of the husband and wife as they relate to each other and to their prospective children (Ephesians 5:22—6:4; Colossians 3:18–21).
+Premarital counseling is an excellent way to clear up misconceptions about marriage, set goals, and distinguish between Godís standards and those of the world.
+It is crucial that the pastor or elder doing the premarital counseling be doctrinally solid, secure in his own marriage and family relationships (1 Timothy 3:4–5; Titus 1:7), and living in obedience to Godís Word.
+Such a counselor is equipped to impart Godís viewpoint clearly and without equivocation.

 © Copyright 2002-2014 Got Questions Ministries.